audioxide/data/data/posts/20191227-articles-top-10-singles-of-2019.md

 -----

 ## 1\.
-“EARFQUAKE” // Tyler, The Creator
+“EARFQUAKE” // Tyler, the Creator

-<center><iframe src="https://www.youtube.com/embed/HmAsUQEFYGI" width="100%" height="500" frameborder="0" allowfullscreen="allowfullscreen"></iframe></center>
+TBD
 ­
 **Fred**

 This is no banger.
 Nor is it an earworm.
 In fact, I’m not sure what it is.
-I like it though. [*IGOR*](/reviews/tyler-the-creator-igor/) was another impressive outing from Tyler, The Creator, and “EARFQUAKE”, in all its stop-start glory, managed to distill the album’s main qualities in a way that almost made it seem approachable.
+I like it though. [*IGOR*](/reviews/tyler-the-creator-igor/) was another impressive outing from Tyler, the Creator, and “EARFQUAKE”, in all its stop-start glory, managed to distill the album’s main qualities in a way that almost made it seem approachable.
 In other words, it’s tender, off-beat, and charmingly strange.
 It wouldn’t be ‘single material’ for most artists, but for Tyler that made it all the more perfect. *IGOR* is a strange world and it needed an ambassador with a deft touch.
 Suffice it to say, “EARFQUAKE” delivered.

 **Michael**